specialized806/microsoft-365-docs/microsoft-365/syntex/translation-glossary.md

 The glossary file should include all the terms and phrases you want to use in your translation.
 You need to create a separate glossary file for each language.

-The most common file formats are a simple CSV file or a more complicated XLF file.
+Two common file formats for a glossary are a simple CSV file or a more complicated XLF file.
 For other supported file formats, see [Get supported glossary formats](/azure/ai-services/translator/document-translation/reference/get-supported-glossary-formats).

 ### Create a CSV glossary file